IHE/ITI.NPFS/input/pagecontent/ITI-87.md

   (<https://www.hl7.org/fhir/R4/documentreference.html>) with updated
   metadata.
 The id of the DocumentReference Resource shall be valued with the id of the DocumentReference Resource to be updated;
-  constraints on the DocumentReference Resource are listed in <a href="#Table1">Table 3.87.4.1.2-1</a>.
+  constraints on the DocumentReference Resource are listed in [Resource Profile: NPFS DocumentReference](StructureDefinition-IHE.NPFS.DocumentReference.html).

 The File Source shall submit FHIR resources in either XML format or JSON format.
 Values for media-type of the request message are defined in the